 Significant litigation cases include: Vestia (involving the Dutch state and international banks), Meavita (mismanagement), Fortis v VEB and foreign claimants, AkzoNobel (shareholders – PPG takeover dispute), Volkswagen Dieselgate consumer litigation and several well-known shareholder class actions such as Royal Imtech NV and Steinhoff International Holding NV.

 Yvette frequently publishes in her field of expertise.
-She is an annotator of case law and a lecturer at universities and conferences in the Netherlands and abroad.
-Yvette is lead author of the Chambers Litigation Guide (2016).
+She is an annotator of case law and is regularly invited to lecture at universities and conferences within the Netherlands and abroad.
+She is involved as expert in legislative consultations.
+Yvette is lead author of, among other titles, the Chambers Litigation Guide (2019).

-She is engaged as officer with the IBA litigation committee and the foreign practitioners committee of the Dutch Bar, and is a board member of the Dutch Associaton for Corporate Litigation and the Association for Enterprise Chamber’s appointed executives and examiners.
+She is currently vice chair of the IBA litigation committee, engaged with the Dutch Bar committee on company law, and is a board member of the Dutch Associaton for Corporate Litigation.
 Yvette is member of the Dutch Association for Procedural Law.
 She speaks English, French and German.

 Yvette is ranked as leading individual in Chambers Europe and Chambers Global (commercial litigation).